-"I think it is important to remember that the current term sheet, even with these amendments, is not something the A's have consensus around," Kaval said during the meeting.
+"I think it is important to remember that the current term sheet, even with these amendments, is not something the A's have consensus around," Kaval said.
 "It's not a term sheet that we proposed, with edits, that we have kind of come together in mutual agreement.
 And I just really want to stress that voting 'yes' on something that we don’t agree with or don't have consensus around is not an effective path forward."

 Council President Nikki Fortunato Bas said the amended term sheet clarifies the city's position and allows for continued negotiations.